Too late to ship a gift? Get them one of these experiences or virtual gifts

 Hipcamp

 Give the gift of the great outdoors with a gift card to Hipcamp, the innovative campground booking platform that puts nature first.
 In 2020, the company expanded its offerings to feature more U.S. agricultural properties, allowing users to wake up in an orchard while farmers diversify their revenue streams.
-Whether they’re a glamping enthusiast ready to ‘gram or off-the-grid expert with a tent and a tankard of water, your recipient will find something to suit their tastes with Hipcamp.
+Whether they’re a glamping enthusiast ready to ‘gram or an off-the-grid expert with a tent and a tankard of water, your recipient will find something to suit their tastes with Hipcamp.

 Alo Moves